-- (a) obtain consent from the applicant to do so; - (b) confirm the Certificate matches the individual's identity; and - (c) examine the original paper Certificate to ensure that it is for the appropriate workforce and level of check e.g., Enhanced Certificate/Enhanced Certificate for Regulated Activity with children and adults.
+- (a) obtain consent from the applicant to do so; - (b) confirm the Certificate matches the individual's identity; and - (c) examine the original paper Certificate to ensure that it is for the appropriate workforce and level of check e.g., Enhanced Certificate/Enhanced Certificate for Regulated Activity with children.

-14.6 DBS and other checks for those living or who have lived abroad information, for those who will be engaging in regulated activity) even if the individual has never been to the UK.
+14.6 DBS and other checks for those living or who have lived abroad

+Individuals who have lived or worked outside the UK must undergo the same checks as all other staff in school.
+This includes obtaining (via the applicant) an enhanced DBS certificate (including barred list information, for those who will be engaging in regulated activity) even if the individual has never been to the UK.
 In addition, the School will make any further checks we think appropriate so that any relevant events that occurred outside the UK can be considered.